 Julius Augustus Wayland (1854-1912) – Having his base of operations in Girard, Wayland was the founder of the Socialist newspaper, Appeal to Reason.

 Edward Winslow Wellington (1853-19??) – A pioneer and business of central Kansas, Wellington was a founder of and essential in developing the cities of Carneiro and Ellsworth.

 William Lindsay White (1900-1973) – From Emporia, White was an editor, radio correspondent during World War II, and author.

 Daniel Webster Wilder (1832-1911) – Journalist, author, and newspaper publisher.

 Charles H. Withington (1816-1881) – A blacksmith for the Sac and Fox Indians, Withington was the first white settler in Lyon County, Kansas.
-There, he operated a successful store along the Santa Fe Trail, as well as serving as a mail agent.
+There, he operated a successful store along the Santa Fe Trail and served as a mail agent.

 Gerald Burton Winrod (1900-1957) – Evangelist, author, and political activist.